Soekiman Wirjosandjojo: Foreign policy

 Relationship with the People's Republic of China (PRC) deteriorated during Soekiman's tenure, as he believed that PKI was being supported and funded by the PRC.
 Soekiman's cabinet implemented an international trade embargo against the PRC and denied entry to a number of its diplomats.
-Conversely, Soekiman's foreign policy tended to favor Western countries especially the United States.
+Conversely, Soekiman's foreign policy tended to favor Western countries, especially the United States.
 Soekiman sent foreign minister Achmad Soebardjo to sign the Treaty of San Francisco in 1951, despite internal opposition to the act by some Masyumi leaders such as Mohammad Roem and Sjafruddin Prawiranegara.
 Regardless, Soebardjo signed the agreement on 6 September 1951.
 While in the United States, Soebardjo also negotiated with the US Secretary of State Dean Acheson, lobbying Acheson to provide loans and aid to Indonesia under the Mutual Security Act (MSA).

 In January 1952, Soebardjo resumed negotiations regarding MSA loans and aid with US Ambassador to Indonesia H. Merle Cochran, with Soekiman's knowledge.
-Once this was made known to the parliament and the general public, an opposition emerged as the negotiations were perceived to pull Indonesia towards the Western Bloc in the Cold War, contrary to the nation's "free and active" foreign policy doctrine.
+Once this was made known to the parliament and the general public, opposition emerged as the negotiations were perceived to pull Indonesia towards the Western Bloc in the Cold War, contrary to the nation's "free and active" foreign policy doctrine.
 This opposition was strengthened by the secretive nature of Soebardjo and Cochran's negotiations.
 On 12 February 1952, the Masyumi leadership council issued a statement opposing any agreement with Cochran, followed by a similar statement by PNI four days later.
-This led to Soebardjo's resignation as foreign minister on 21 February, and of Soekiman's along with the rest of his cabinet on 23 February.
+This led to Soebardjo's resignation as foreign minister on 21 February and of Soekiman's along with the rest of his cabinet on 23 February.
 Wilopo replaced Soekiman as prime minister on 1 April.